aixplain/aiXplain/docs/user/user_doc.md

 poll_response = model.poll(poll_url)
 ```
 ### Deploying Hugging Face Large Language Models
-This feature is currently under maintenance.
+This feature is currently undergoing maintenance.
 <!---
 You can deploy your very own Hugging Face large language models on our platform using the aiXplain SDK:
 ```console